-The School of Library and Information Science offers a number of scholarships for exceptional students.
+The School of Information Science offers a number of scholarships for exceptional students.
 Some of the scholarships are specifically for incoming freshmen.
 Although these scholarships are one-year, non-renewable scholarships, students continuing on in our school as upperclassmen will have additional opportunities to apply for scholarships on an annual basis.
 See the list of scholarships for students.

 A number of graduate assistantships are available to fully admitted full-time graduate students.
 The deadline to apply for an assistantship coincides with the deadline to apply to the school.
 Graduate assistants are assigned to work with faculty members, in the administrative offices, in the computer labs, and in the S.C.
-Center for Children's Books and Literacy.
+Center for Community Literacy.
 Graduate assistants work 10-20 hours a week to receive a stipend.
 They also receive a tuition supplement in accordance with Graduate School policies.
 Graduate assistantships are also available in the University Libraries and the School of Medicine Library.

 We help you identify opportunities to work directly in a professional setting — to connect the classroom and the work environment.
 Our students land internships at local information agencies and at such places as the Smithsonian Institution in Washington, D.C.
 Students can earn class credit for most internships, and the real world experience is just what employers are seeking!